Kicksecure/qubes-template-kicksecure/CONTRIBUTING.md

-Conditions for Contributions to Whonix are not part of Whonix's license.
+Conditions for Contributions to Kicksecure are not part of Kicksecure's license.

 Any changes you pull into this source will be also licensed under GPL v3 or any later.
 Additionally you grant ENCRYPTED SUPPORT LP the right to re-license your